HeMingfu/plm-scripts/README.md

 # plm-scripts
-This application is to prepare data from EPDM and Oracle to be transferred into Windchill.
+This application is to prepare EPDM and Oracle data to be transferred into Windchill.